 1. Filtering:

 We take negative details and magnify them.
 Then we filter out all the positive aspects of our situation.
 We mignt select a single detail, and the whole event becomes tainted.
-An image that comes to mind is a BabyRuth bar in a pool.
-That lets us magnify the negative things while ignoring the goodness all around you.
+An image that comes to mind is a BabyRuth bar in a swimming pool.
+Filtering lets us magnify the negative things while ignoring the goodness all around.
 We make mountains out of molehills.

 2. Polarized Thinking: